testssl/testssl.sh/Readme.md

 ### Compatibility

 Testssl.sh is working on every Linux/BSD distribution and MacOS out of the box.
-Latest by 2.9dev most of the limitations of disabled features from the openssl client are gone due to bash-socket-based checks.
-An old OpenSSL-bad version is supplied but but you can also use any LibreSSL or OpenSSL version. testssl.sh also works on other unixoid systems out of the box, supposed they have `/bin/bash` >= version 3.2 and standard tools like sed and awk installed.
-An implicit (silent) check for binaries is done when you start testssl.sh .
-System V needs probably to have GNU grep installed.
-Windows (using MSYS2, Cygwin or WSL) work too.
+Latest when the very old version 2.9 was developed, most of the limitations due to disabled features from the openssl client are gone due to bash-socket-based checks.
+An old OpenSSL-bad version is supplied but these days you can also use _any_ LibreSSL or OpenSSL version. testssl.sh also works on other unixoid systems out of the box, supposed they have `/bin/bash` >= version 3.2 and standard tools like sed and awk installed.
+Windows (using MSYS2, Cygwin or WSL/WSL2) work too.
+An implicit (silent) check for binaries is performed when you start testssl.sh .
+System V Unix needs probably to have GNU grep installed.

 Update notifications can be found at [github](https://github.com/testssl/testssl.sh) or most important ones @ [mastodon](https://infosec.exchange/@testssl) or [bluesky](https://bsky.app/profile/testssl.bsky.social). [twitter](https://twitter.com/drwetter) is not being used anymore.